imliuyzh/lfs101x-notes/chapter9.md

 ![](images/9.1.1.png)

-## Process Types
-A terminal window (one kind of command shell) is a process that runs as long as needed.
-It allows users to execute programs and access resources in an interactive environment.
-You can also run programs in the background, which means they become detached from the shell.

 | Process Type | Description | Examples |
 | - | - | - |
 Interactive Processes | Need to be started by a user, either at a command line or through a graphical interface. | bash, firefox, top, Slack, Libreoffice